 The brachial plexus can be organized into roots (anterior rami of spinal nerves), trunks, divisions, cords, and terminal nerves.

 - Roots: the anterior rami of C5, C6, C7, C8, and part of T1 spinal nerves make up the brachial plexus.
-In addition, the dorsal scapular nerve, which innervates rhomboid major and rhomboid minor, comes off the C5 root, and the long thoracic nerve, which innervates serratus anterior, comes directly off of C5, C6, and C7 roots.
+In addition, the dorsal scapular nerve, which innervates levator scapulae, rhomboid major, and rhomboid minor, comes off the C5 root, and the long thoracic nerve, which innervates serratus anterior, comes directly off of C5, C6, and C7 roots.

 - Trunks: the roots of C5 and C6 come together to make the superior trunk, C7 continues as the middle trunk, and C8 and T1 come together as the inferior trunk.
 In addition, the suprascapular nerve and nerve to subclavius branch off of the superior trunk.